Web design · SEO & SEA · Branding

 1.2.5 The Contractor shall not be liable to the Customer in any way for delays and delays in the realisation of projects caused by delayed (necessary) cooperation or input from the Customer; the provisions under the heading "Liability/exemption" shall remain unaffected by this.

-1.3.1 The Contractor is authorised to use artificial intelligence technologies (AI tools) to create content (e.g. text, images, sound or video) as part of the provision of services.
+1.4.1 The Contractor is authorised to use artificial intelligence technologies (AI tools) to create content (e.g. text, images, sound or video) as part of the provision of services.
 Unless otherwise agreed, all content generated by an AI shall be checked by a natural person after it has been created and adapted if necessary.
 AI tools shall not be used if it is apparent to the contractor that their use would conflict with the customer's legitimate interests.
-If the customer does not wish AI technologies to be used for certain projects or parts thereof, it must inform the contractor of this independently in text form.
+If the customer does not want AI technologies to be used for certain projects or parts thereof, it must inform the contractor of this independently in text form.

-1.3.2 The Contractor warrants that content created in whole or in part using AI does not infringe the rights of third parties.
-If exclusive rights of use are to be transferred to content created in whole or in part with the help of AI, the Contractor shall ensure that such a transfer of rights of use is possible (e.g. by modifying the AI-generated works in such a way that the level of creation and thus copyright protection is achieved).
+1.4.2 The Contractor warrants that content created in whole or in part using AI does not infringe the rights of third parties.
+If exclusive rights of use are to be transferred to content that was created in whole or in part with the help of AI, the Contractor shall ensure that such a transfer of rights of use is possible (e.g. by modifying the AI-generated works in such a way that the level of creation and thus copyright protection is achieved).

-1.3.3 A separate labelling of AI-generated content is only owed if and to the extent that the labelling of the content is required by law or if it is already foreseeable at the time of service provision that a labelling obligation will be required by law in the foreseeable future (e.g. due to regulations in the AI Regulation).
+1.4.3 A separate labelling of AI-generated content is only owed if and to the extent that the labelling of the content is required by law or if it is already foreseeable at the time of service provision that a labelling obligation will be required by law in the foreseeable future (e.g. due to regulations in the AI Regulation).
 The same applies to notifications that certain work results have been created with the aid of artificial intelligence.

 2.1.1 Unless otherwise agreed individually, the creation of new or the expansion of existing websites/shops or web/shop components (hereinafter "website creation") shall be based on agile methods.
 The other provisions of these GTC remain unaffected.